pycalphad/pycalphad/INSTALLING.rst

 From the Anaconda Prompt (Windows) or a terminal emulator (macOS or Linux)

+1. Add the conda channels ``conda config --add channels conda-forge; conda config --add channels pycalphad``
-1. Create the virtual environment and install pycalphad into it ``conda create -n pycalphad-dev pycalphad``
+2. Create the virtual environment and install pycalphad into it ``conda create -n pycalphad-dev pycalphad``
-2. Remove the installed pycalphad package so the development version can be installed ``conda remove --force -n pycalphad-dev pycalphad``
+3. Remove the installed pycalphad package so the development version can be installed ``conda remove --force -n pycalphad-dev pycalphad``
-3. Activate the environment ``activate pycalphad-dev`` (Windows) or ``source activate pycalphad-dev`` (macOS or Linux)
+4. Activate the environment ``activate pycalphad-dev`` (Windows) or ``source activate pycalphad-dev`` (macOS or Linux)
-4. Get the pycalphad source ``git clone https://github.com/pycalphad/pycalphad.git pycalphad/`` (or download from https://github.com/pycalphad/pycalphad)
+5. Get the pycalphad source ``git clone https://github.com/pycalphad/pycalphad.git pycalphad/`` (or download from https://github.com/pycalphad/pycalphad)
-5. Go to the top level directory of the package ``cd pycalphad``
+6. Go to the top level directory of the package ``cd pycalphad``
-6. Run ``pip install -e .``
+7. Run ``pip install -e .``

 PyPI
 ~~~~